shynsky/comfyui-openai-vision-node/README.md

-# ComfyUI OpenAI Vision Node
+# ComfyUI OpenAI Fashion Analysis Node

-This custom node for ComfyUI allows you to use OpenAI's GPT-4 Vision model to analyze images within your ComfyUI workflows.
+This custom node for ComfyUI allows you to use OpenAI's GPT-4 Vision model to analyze fashion garments in images within your ComfyUI workflows.

 ## Installation